This is a WCCCSA program. For how to start the application, please refer to “How to Apply” page.

 Program Fee: $6,490

-Land-only option $5,590 (excludes airfare and overseas airport transfers)
+Program fee for land-only option $5,590 (excludes airfare and overseas airport transfers)

 - Round trip group airfare on program dates from Seattle/Tokyo/Seattle